Germany's Fraport expects Greece to honour airport deal

-FRANKFURT German airport operator Fraport (FRAG.DE) expects Greece's new government to honour a $1.4 billion (918.27 million pounds) deal for Fraport to run 14 regional airports, its finance chief said on Saturday, in contrast to other key privatisation projects halted by Athens.
+FRANKFURT Feb 7 German airport operator Fraport expects Greece's new government to honour a $1.4 billion deal for Fraport to run 14 regional airports, its finance chief said on Saturday, in contrast to other key privatisation projects halted by Athens.

 When Greece's leftist-led, anti-austerity government took power in January, it stopped the sale of the country's biggest port, spooking markets and alarming foreign investors.